graphql/graphiql/.changeset/rotten-seahorses-fry.md

 **Notes**

-1. If possible, configuring for your locally running framework or a registry client to handle schema updates and output to a `schema.graphql` or `introspection.json` will always provide a better experience. many graphql frameworks have this built in!
-Otherwise, we must use a lazy polling approach.
+1. If possible, configuring for your locally running framework or a schema registry client to handle schema updates and output to a `schema.graphql` or `introspection.json` will always provide a better experience. many graphql frameworks have this built in!
+Otherwise, we must use this new lazy polling approach if you provide a url schema (this includes both introspection URLs and remote file URLs, and the combination of these).

 ### Known Bugs Fixed